pelagornis/swift-file/Sources/File/Documentation.docc/Documentation.md

 # ``File``

-PLFile is a library for File Management from Swift
+File is a library for File Management from Swift

 ## Overview